agoalofalife/ssb/readme.md

 // - object Route for match regexp or string if the message mentioned our bot

 bot.on('message.channels', (route, routeMention) => {
+    // route can take type Regexp and type String
-    route(/hello|hi/gi, async function (response, classMessage) {
+    // if type string then expected full match route(/hello|hi/gi, async function (response, classMessage) {
         // reply - it means sending in response let res = await classMessage.reply('hello friend!');